Backbase/backbase-openapi-tools/rules.md

 ##

-As well as the additional rules coming from Zally, there are also additional Boat Quay rules, some of which are Backbase specific but could be transferable.
-These additional rules, are documented below.
+In addition to the above Zally rules, BoatRuleSet contains the following Boat Quay rules.
+Some of these are Backbase specific, but could be transferable to other projects.

 ##

 ## B001: No license information allowed